-- ARTH 532 Northern Renaissance Art 4 credit hours.
-This course is an examination of Northern Renaissance art (France, Germany, the Netherlands and England) from the 1400s until about 1600.
-The period is marked by an increase in the materialism of religious faith, most notable observed in the extravagant artistic patronage by the royal courts and the Church. - ARTH 533 Baroque Art and Architecture 4 credit hours.
+- religious faith, most notable observed in the extravagant artistic patronage by the royal courts and the Church. - ARTH 533 Baroque Art and Architecture 4 credit hours.
 This class is a survey of European art and architecture during the 17th century within cultural, religious, political and intellectual frameworks.
 Main themes include: the impact of the Counter Reformation on the visual arts; urban planning; art as propaganda; specialization of the art market; rise of art academies and art theory. - ARTH 539 History of Ceramic Art, Craft and Design: Global Flows 4 credit hours.
 In this course we examine the history of ceramic art, craft and design according to its major global flows.
 Recent scholarship, primary texts, and the direct study of objects from the Alfred Ceramic Art Museum collection form the basis for discussion of the history of ceramics' aesthetic values, praxis, patronage, and cultural identities. - ARTH 542 Primitivism: A Western Perspective 4 credit hours.
 This course surveys the concept of the "primitive" in Western art from the Enlightenment to the present.
 Students explore the shifting nature of primitivism, examine the relationship between art and colonial expansion, and critique the formal and thematic appropriation of non-Western artifacts by European and American artists. - ARTH 543 Modern Art 4 credit hours.
 Encompassing the movements of Symbolism to Surrealism, this course covers the developments in modern art during the first half of the 20th Century.
 Students explore such themes as modernity, primitivism, and utopian theory as well as the stylistic developments and formal innovations of this period. - ARTH 544 In the Studio: Modern and Contemporary Painting 4 credit hours.
 This course investigates the facture of painting--the marking, process, and surface of work-through a series of case-studies from the late 19th century to the present.
 It is designed for graduate students enrolled in the Alfred-Dusseldorf MFA Program and advanced undergraduates. - ARTH 545 Understanding Culture through the Lens of World Cinema 4 credit hours.
 Through the lenses of various themes-youth, sexuality, class, religion, politics, revolution, time, and space-this course explores how different cultures throughout the world understand and communicate their cultural values through cinema. - ARTH 546 History of Modern Design 4 credit hours.
 The history of product and graphic design, focusing primarily on Europe and North America from the Industrial Revolution to the present.
-Particular emphasis will be placed on design in response to changes in society, politics, and technology. - ARTH 550 Independent Study 1 to 4 credit hours.
+Particular emphasis will be placed on design in response to changes in society, politics, and technology. - ARTH 547 1989 and After 4 credit hours.
+This course tracks the "global turn" in art history and within contemporary artistic practice since 1989 with a particular focus on social upheaval, political transformation, and diasporic identity. - ARTH 550 Independent Study 1 to 4 credit hours.
 Designed for graduate students to work with Art History faculty on an independent study basis.
 A written Plan of Study is required. - ARTH 551 In, of, and around Contemporary Craft 4 credit hours.
 This course investigates the nature and place of craft in modern culture.
 We traverse a century of craft-based practices--from the artisan guilds of the Arts and Crafts Movement to the virtual guilds of today--focusing on recent strategies and practices - ARTH 552 Contemporary Projects in Art 4 credit hours.
 This interactive course focuses on and studies the projects of selected contemporary artists.
 These projects serve as platforms for investigating issues and problems related to various contemporary art forms and movements including, the embodiment of the viewer, play and reality, new technologies and consciousness, ironic modernism, and the critique of the post-medium condition.